-We are no longer accepting guide applications for our 2018 river season.
-Applications for 2019 will be accepted from November 2018 through mid-February 2019.
-Your chances of being accepted onto an interview trip are greater if you apply in December and January.
+We are currently accepting guide applications for our 2024 river season.
+Applications for 2024 will be accepted through mid-February 2024.
+Your chances of being accepted onto an interview trip are greater if you apply before mid-January.

 Thank you for considering Wilderness Aware as your company of choice in your pursuit of becoming a white water rafting guide!
 Please study our website to see if the types of trips we offer match your interests and physical abilities.